 Pan Roasted Mushrooms & Onions

-I love to search out flavors and ingredients from across the globe – but sometimes I find the simplest, truest flavors are the most welcome.
-Savory onions, beautifully browned mushrooms, cooked simply in their own juices.
+I love to search out flavors from across the globe – but sometimes I find the simplest, truest flavors are the most welcome.
+Here are savory onions and beautifully browned mushrooms, cooked simply in their juices.
 A touch of butter and a sprinkle of salt is all that’s needed to make Pan Roasted Mushrooms & Onions shine.